 Since then I've spoken to more and more pals openly about mental health issues and the overwhelming lesson from all our conversations is the importance of talking about mental health.

-My heart sank on 11th May this year when I heard the news that Scott Hutchison from Scottish band Frightened Rabbit had taken his own life.
+My heart sank on 11th May this year when I heard the news that Scott Hutchison from Scottish band Frightened Rabbit had died of suicide.
 I spent much of the day in tears and I guess I felt I didn't really have the right to be so upset over the death of someone I don't know, but seeing the immense show of love and support on social media that day made me realise that Scott made a connection with everyone who listened to him sing.

 Did you know there are 2 suicides in Scotland every day?